-Note: Some filters allow the use of an asterisk () when you enter the command.
-The following rules apply to the use of wildcards with the SAN Volume Controller CLI:
+Note: Some filters allow the asterisk character (\) when you enter the command.
+The following rules apply to the use of wildcard characters with the SAN Volume Controller CLI:

-- The wildcard character is an asterisk (). - The command can contain a maximum of one wildcard. - When you use a wildcard, it is important to surround that filter entry with double quotation marks like the following display: >svcinfo lscluster -filtervalue "name=md"
+- The wildcard character is an asterisk (\). - The command can contain a maximum of one wildcard.

+• When you use a wildcard, you must enclose the filter entry within double quotation marks (""), as follows:

+svcinfo lscluster -filtervalue "name=md\"